SwiftArchitect/SO-34553684/README.md

 ---

 ### Stack Overflow Question 34553684

-Xcode project & source code related to [Would you like to configure an Objective-C bridging header](http://stackoverflow.com/a/34800492/218152) anwser.
+Xcode project & source code related to [Would you like to configure an Objective-C bridging header](https://stackoverflow.com/questions/34553684/import-objective-c-framework-cocoapod-into-swift/34800492#34800492) answer.

 ---